 The RSVP should make it clear who is invited.
 Couples are often named together, sometimes followed by "and family," which would include your minor children.
-It may indicate you are able to bring a guest, often called a "+1."
+It may indicate you are able to bring a guest, often called a "Plus One."
 If you don't see any indication that the invitation allows you to bring a guest, you should assume it is only for you and anyone else explicitly named.

 There may be a blank to write in a number of guests.
 Check further on the invitation to see what the limits are for a number of guests.
 If you are considering more than one or two, contact the host to ensure the event can handle the number you are proposing to bring.

-RSVP requests often include a deadline for response.
-This is an important deadline as the host is finalizing numbers for the caterer, event site, favors, etc. It's best to respond as soon as possible rather than delaying.
+RSVP requests often include a deadline for response, as the host is finalizing numbers for the caterer, event site, favors, and other event details.
+It's best to respond as soon as possible rather than delaying.
 The host then may be able to offer invitations to other people who didn't make the first cut for invitations or accommodates extra guests of other invitees.

-If you want to attend but you have difficulty giving a definite response before the deadline, it's best to decline.
-It's best to be honest with the host about your situation.
-The only way they can help make accommodations for you is if they know you need them.
+If you want to attend but are unable to give a definite response before the deadline, it's best to decline.
 You can contact the host with your regrets and explain what is keeping you from being able to know you can attend.
 Ask if there is any flexibility but understand if there isn't.
 The earlier you make this call, the better, rather than waiting until the host has followed up with requests to return the outstanding RSVPs.

 Canceling or Changing an RSVP